gsi-ee/go4/Go4Example1Step/Readme.txt

 Creating a new class
-Provide the definition and implementation files (.h and .cxx) Add class in Makefile and Go4UserAnalysisLinkDef.h Then make all.
+Provide the definition and implementation files (.h and .cxx) Add class in Makefile and XXXLinkDef.h
+Then make all.

 Adapt the example